What goes up, must come down: Why it’s OK to hate Don’t Look Up

 What’s interesting, however, is what came next: the backlash-to-the-backlash.
 Don’t Look Up’s fans and some of its creators this week took to social media to defend its dubious merits.
 This was a case of right vs wrong: virtuous environmentalists against the snooty critical elite.
 But moral conviction shouldn’t insulate any film from fair and honest criticism – least of all when that film is a broad and pugnacious comedy like this.
 If you were swinging the hatchet at An Inconvenient Truth, it would be reasonable to ask whether you had an agenda.
 If you hated Don’t Look Up, you’ve more likely just got a sense of humour.

 There’s nothing in Don’t Look Up’s premise that’s particularly objectionable.
-For those that didn’t devour it over the festive period, the filmfocuses on a pair of astronomers (DiCaprio and Lawrence) who struggle in vain to convince the world of an impending catastrophe: a giant comet hurtling towards Earth.
+For those that didn’t devour it over the festive period, the film focuses on a pair of astronomers (DiCaprio and Lawrence) who struggle in vain to convince the world of an impending catastrophe: a giant comet hurtling towards Earth.
 Impeding the planet’s salvation are a number of infuriating factors – a venal, scandal-hit and unmistakably Trump-ish president (Streep), a dispassionate tech billionaire (Mark Rylance) and the whole infrastructure of the US’s shallow news media, personified by talk show hosts Brie Evantee (Cate Blanchett) and Jack Bremmer (Tyler Perry).
 It’s all perfectly well-meaning – but the execution is too broad and condescending.
 Streep is lousy, as is Rylance, whose calamitous, feathery performance seemed to beg his friends from the theatre world to stage an intervention.
 And for a comedy, perhaps its greatest offence is that there are almost no laughs.
 It’s no wonder the critics got up in arms.

 The vast majority of people who watched Don’t Look Up will likely be blissfully unaware of this tedious discourse.
 For media obsessives, though, the last week has been a frantic tennis match of think pieces and dyspeptic tweets, the hot-take economy humming like the market floor at the end of Trading Places.
 Forbes, for instance, published a piece entitled “Why Sneering Critics Dislike Don’t Look Up, But Climate Scientists Love It”.
-The film’s story writer, David Sirota, waded into the debate, re-tweeting a piece called “Critics of Don’t Look Up Are Missing the Entire Point”, and declaring: “You’re not ‘smart’ by laughing at people trying to fix stuff...This culture of snark is part of what’s killing the world.”
+The film’s story writer, David Sirota, waded into the debate, retweeting a piece called “Critics of Don’t Look Up Are Missing the Entire Point”, and declaring: “You’re not ‘smart’ by laughing at people trying to fix stuff...This culture of snark is part of what’s killing the world.”

 The film’s director, Adam McKay, did the same.
 McKay was best known for his broad Noughties laugh-fests like Anchorman and Step Brothers before pivoting to overtly political pseudo-comedies like The Big Short and Vice.
 As an executive producer of Succession, he is partly responsible for the sharpest TV satire – and the best series, period – in years.
 But after Don’t Look Up’s critical castigation, he came out swinging, writing: “If you don’t have at least a small ember of anxiety about the climate collapsing (or the US teetering) I’m not sure Don’t Look Up makes any sense.
 It’s like a robot viewing a love story.”